Fania/franz-marc/README.md

 ## Todos

-CONTINUE: whiteOutBlock / updateColours

-- [ ] hover: remove event listeners so one can't draw on other pages
 - [ ] finetune motionTracking again as slightly off from finger
 - [ ] is writing to localSTorage working properly?
 - [ ] responsiveness
 - [ ] update about page
+- [x] hover: remove event listeners so one can't draw on other pages
 - [x] motiontracking
 - [x] hover: implement buttons (auto and speed slider)
 - [x] hover: merge solids and gradients